fivequarters/q5/docs/release-notes/fusebit-http-api.md

 _Released 11/20/20_

-- **Enhancement.** Allow functions to require explicit permissions on the part of the caller before execution.
+- **Enhancement.** Allow functions to specify caller authentication and authorization requirements.
 - **Enhancement.** Include the `accountId` in the function execution `ctx` object.

 ## Version 1.18.0